 The guesthouse has 15 rooms, all with single beds and very basic furnishings.
 For P900 or P1000, a guest can stay overnight, enjoy three sumptuous meals and maybe even get to meet the monks.
 Staying overnight is perfect for those who want to attend the Second Sunday Mass at 8AM, after which they may have breakfast with the Benedictine Monks.

-The trip Summer Capital of Mindanao was altogether an excellent idea.
+The trip to the Summer Capital of Mindanao was altogether an excellent idea.
 Although the purpose of our impromptu family road trip was more spiritual than anything else, we had a lot of fun.
-You know what they say about the journey being more important than the destination itself?
-I’m now convinced.
+You know what they say about the journey being more important than the destination itself.
 I saw more interesting stuff on the way than when we entered Bukidnon but it was worth the bum-warming ride.
 Plus we got to buy cheap pineapples and veggies!

 Like this post?
 Check out more photos of this trip on Pinterest.